AndroidPatch/APatchDocs/docs/kpm-usage-guide.md

 KernelPatch and APatch have not yet implemented the "Install" function for KPMs.
 All descriptions below are speculative and describe the expected behavior of "Install" for KPMs.
 :::

-"Install" is a function that installs KPMs similar to APM files into `/data/adb/kpmodules` or any similar directories.
+`Install` is a function that installs KPMs similar to APM files into `/data/adb/kpmodules` or any similar directories.
 KPMs installed by this way can be loaded during special events.